TABLE is a global platform for knowledge synthesis,

 Elin Röös researches and teaches about sustainable food production and sustainable land use from many different angles.
 These include assessing the environmental impact of different foods using life cycle assessment (LCA), calculating the climate impact and land use associated with different types of diets and comparing environmental impacts of different farming and food systems.
 She also works on many interdisciplinary projects looking at the economic and information policy instruments for more sustainable dietary patterns and how more sustainable and healthy food ingredients can be produced and processed.

-TABLE's Advisory Board, which we are in the process of forming, will provide us with independent guidance from food systems experts and ensure that our work remains societally relevant and useful.
+TABLE's Advisory Board provides us with independent guidance from food systems experts and ensures that our work remains societally relevant and useful.
+Click on an Advisory Board member's name to read their biography.

 Other TABLE collaborators